ErpNetDocs/info/partners/partner-program-requirements-and-benefits.md

 * 4 new projects / 80 users / year
 * 95% customer retention
 * Use @@name for internal processes
-* 3 consecutive years partnership
+* 4 consecutive years partnership
 * Partner fee / month: EUR 316 (billed annually)

-### Benefits
+## Benefits

-* All from SILVER
+* All from Silver Partner
+* Internal chat/forum for Gold ERP partners
 * Internal use licenses
   * @@name Small Business Advanced – 6 users
-  * Discount: 50%
+  * Discount for additional licenses: 50%
 * Support incidents
-  * 2000 EUR allowance / year
-  * Discount: 50%
-* Reseller agreement (optional)
+  * 24 support tickets per calendar year included
+  * Discount for additional support: 30%
+* Customer support commission
+  * 20% of the license revenue for @@name Express Edition
-  * 4% of license revenue
+  * 12% of the license revenue for other @@name products
+* 1 (one) Test + 1 (one) Demo + 3 (three) Model @@name instances
-* Priority for medium/large opportunities
+* Direct marketing opportunity for enterprise clients

 # Definitions

 You will find the definitions of the used terms and phrases in their exact contextual meaning below.

 * **Internal use licenses**
-These are licenses, which the partner can use to manage their own internal processes in the company.
+These are licenses, which the partner can use to manage their own internal processes within their company.

 * **Support incidents allowance/discount**
 This covers any fees which might occur when raising tickets for internal processes and/or clients.
-The allowance is specified per year and covers support costs up to the provided amount.
+The allowance is specified per calendar year.
+When the partnership starts in the middle of calendar year, the initial allowance is prorated.
-After this, the discount is applied to further support fees.
+After the allowance is consumed, further support is provided at the specified discount.

 * **Tech/Sales specialist**
-A person, who has covered a minimal course/training for the problem area.
+A named individual who has completed a basic course or training program specific to the relevant problem area, equipping them with foundational knowledge and skills.

 * **Certified Tech/Sales specialist or Developer**
-A person, who has successfully passed certification exam (provided by @@name) for the problem area.
+A named individual who has successfully passed a certification exam provided by ERP.net for the relevant problem area.
-Certified specialists have to be dedicated to the role and cannot share another role (for the purposes of eligibility for the partner program).

 * **Active client project**
 An active client subscription, where the client has specified the partner as the primary support partner.

 * **New projects / year**
 Indicates how many new projects are started through a year of partnership.
+Projects can be for existing or new clients.

 * **New users / year**
-Actually, it would be more correct to call it “**Increase in user base per year**”.
-Indicates the increase in total user base for a year of partnership.
+This covers the increase in user base per year.
 If there are customers, which decrease the user base or cancel their subscriptions totally, this counts towards decrease in user base.
 It should be offset with increased sales to achieve the specified total increase.

 * **Use @@name for internal processes**
-Obligates the partner to manage their internal processes through @@name.
+The partner should use @@name to manage at least some of their internal processes.
 This serves double purpose – both educational for internal staff and demonstrative to potential prospects.

 * **Partner fee / billed annually**
 The partner fee, although specified per month is billed once per year as monthly amount * 12.

-* **Internal chats**
+* **Internal chats/forum**
-These are chats with representatives of @@name for non-support issues.
+These are chats with representatives of @@name and other partners for non-support issues.

 * **Customer support commission**
 The support commission is paid by @@name to the partner.
-The requirement is the end customer to specify them as primary support partner.
+The requirement is the end customer to specify them as primary partner.
 The support commission covers expenses of the partner for non-paid support, such as bug reporting.
 The partner has the obligation to report such bugs to @@name without requiring payment from the end customer.
-The support commission can be employed only in cases when @@name is invoicing directly to the end customer.

 * **Test / Demo / Model instances**
-These are @@name instances, up to one of each type, in addition to the internal use instance.
+These are @@name instances, up to the specified count of each type, in addition to the internal use instance.
-They can be provided upon request of the partner.
+They are provided upon request from the partner.
-They include up to 5 users and up to 10 GB in size.
+Each @@name instance includes up to 5 users/sessions and is up to 10 GB in size.
-Test instance is usually based on the currently developed new version of @@name.
+**Test** instances are usually based on the currently developed new version of @@name (called "Trunk").
+**Demo** instances are based on the latest stable release.
-Demo is on latest stable release.
+**Model** instances, when they exists are based on the latest stable release.
-Model instance, when it exists, is used for new clients of the partner.
+Model instances are used to create new @@name instances for new clients of the partner.
-Using the model instance, the partner can setup specific workflows for their new customers.
+Model instances allow the partner to create one or several prepared starting databases for different industries or specific customer use cases.
-The cost for these instances, under the constraints specified here, are included in the partner package.
+The cost of all such @@name instances, under the constraints specified here, are included in the partner package.

-* **Marketing opportunity**
+* **Direct marketing opportunity**
-@@name lists all partners on its website.
-When a new potential client asks for an implementation partner, @@name might send the opportunity to the partner.
+When ERP.net receives a request from potential client, it might send the opportunity to the partner.

 * **Customer retention**
 Indicates customer retention for both users and number of clients.
 The partner should keep at least the specified percentage of users/clients at the year, compared to the beginning of the partnership year.
 Abandoning clients/users count towards decreasing the customer retention.
-Only clients, for which there is an effective Customer support commission or Resell agreement are counted towards the retention calculation.
+Only clients, who specified the partner as primary partner are counted towards the retention calculation.

 * **Universal app in the ERP app store**
 A universal app is an application whose IP is owned by the partner.
 The app should be: